evalAI2eval/evalAI2eval.github.io/index.md

 ## Evaluation

-Student will have to:
+Students will have to:
-- present lightning-talk style presentations of papers
+- present lightning-talk (5min) style presentations of papers
 - engage in course discussions
-- complete reading reflections on each paper read
+- complete reading reflections/article critques
 - meet project milestones
 - complete a project developing a (part of) an AI benchmark